Writing for Nature Journaling

-"Writing to Observe, Writing to Think" from "Words: Articulated Thought and Storytelling" - a new website created by John Muir Laws and Emilie Lygren.
-This downloadable activity is an excerpt from their book "How to Teach Nature Journaling"
+"Writing to Observe, Writing to Think" part of the collection under "Words: Articulated Thought and Storytelling" from John Muir Laws' and Emilie Lygren's website How to Teach Nature Journaling.
+This downloadable activity is an excerpt from their book "How to Teach Nature Journaling".

 Students focus on a subject in nature and practice using different writing approaches to capture their observations and thinking."

 Writing develops your skills and can be inspired by others

 John Tallmadge's essay "Writing as a Window into Nature" in the booklet "Into the Field: A Guide to Locally Focused Teaching" is a valuable resource.
 It is only available in print.
 This is a sample of what he understands about what writing brings to nature journaling: